sridharaiyer/ccc1_web_service_client/README.md

 In order for the `cx_Oracle` package to connect to the Oracle client files, it needs the Visual C++ Re-distributable software to be installed on your computer.
 Hence, the correct VC++ from the Microsoft website has been downloaded and saved as part of this project.

-1. Double click on the exe file located at /drivers/visual_c++/vcredist_x64.exe and install the software.
+1. Unzip and double click on the exe file located in the zip file at /drivers/visual_c++/vcredist_x64.zip and install the software.
 1. Your computer may or may not need to be restarted.
 Follow the instructions if any after the VC++ installation is successful.

 ### Python